javascript-tutorial/en.javascript.info/1-js/99-js-misc/05-bigint/article.md

 Polyfilling bigints is tricky.
 The reason is that many JavaScript operators, such as `+`, `-` and so on behave differently with bigints compared to regular numbers.

-For example, division of bigints always returns an integer.
+For example, division of bigints always returns a bigint (rounded if necessary).

-To emulate such behavior, a polyfill would need to replace all such operators with its functions.
+To emulate such behavior, a polyfill would need to analyze the code and replace all such operators with its functions.
 But doing so is cumbersome and would cost a lot of performance.

 So, there's no well-known good polyfill.

 Although, the other way around is proposed by the developers of [https://github.com/GoogleChromeLabs/jsbi](JSBI) library.

-They suggest to use JSBI library calls instead of native bigints:
+This library implements big numbers using its own methods.
+We can use them instead of native bigints:

 | Operation | native `BigInt` | JSBI |
 |-----------|-----------------|------|